Children, 6 and 14, tried to stop man viciously beating partner to death with paving stone

 He pleaded guilty to Selwyn's murder on February 25.

-Several members of both families were at the sentencing today.
+Several members of both families were in the public gallery for sentencing but none wanted to comment outside court.

-Justice Lang said it would be sometime before the family got over what happened.
+Justice Lang said it would be some time before the family got over what happened.

 "It will be many years, if ever, the family will come to terms with the grief they are suffering."

-While Selwyn's mother's victim impact statement was suppressed by the court, Justice Lang said her aunty said a part of her died when she died that day.
+While Selwyn's mother's victim impact statement was suppressed by the court, Justice Lang said her aunty said a part of her died when she was taken that day.

-The incident had caused psychological harm to all of the children present that day and said there was no dispute Peeni would be jailed for life, it was just a matter for how long.
+The incident had caused psychological harm to all of the children present that day and the judge said there was no dispute Peeni would be jailed for life, it was just a matter for how long.

-Crown prosecutor Rebecca Mann argued for a starting point of up to 20 years, while defence counsel Ann-Marie Beveridge submitted between 12 and 14 years.
+Mann argued for a starting point of up to 20 years, while defence counsel Ann-Marie Beveridge submitted between 12 and 14 years.

+The couple's home had been subject to many police callouts over the years with Peeni also being arrested and even jailed for his attacks on her.

+However, Beveridge asked the judge to only take into count Peeni's convictions in relation to their volatile relationship and to dismiss the 111 callouts.

 However, Justice Lang said a starting point of 17 years was appropriate with an 18-month discount for Peeni's early guilty plea.